ypradat/sigprofilerjulia/Readme.rst

   $ julia julia_dependencies.jl

-Where ``julia`` is the Julia executable.
+Where ``julia`` is the Julia binary.
 The path will vary depending on the OS system.
 Please see the `Platform specific instructions <https://julialang.org/downloads/platform.html>`_ for more insight.

 |